pypa/hatch/README.rst

     Updates only the packages ``pip``, ``setuptools``, and ``wheel``.

 *-g/--global*
-    Uninstalls globally, rather than on a per-user basis.
+    Updates globally, rather than on a per-user basis.
 This has no effect if a virtual env is in use.

 *-f/--force*